 \section{The \lya\ emission is on the caustic}

 The \lya~arc lies in a well known region of the galaxy cluster where \citet{vanz17,vanz19} already discussed another star-forming complex system at z=6.145 showing several multiple images identified in deep HST data, producing three clear \lya\ arcs in the MUSE observations (Figure~\ref{pano}).
 The presence of such a system adds valuable constraints for the case studied in this work.
-In fact, any detection at $z>6$ in the region where the z=6.629 arc lies, would produce multiple images as in the case observed at z=6.145 (that also defines the position of the critical line at z=6.145), unless such images are so close to merge into a single spatially unresolved mildly elongated arc.
+In fact, any detection at $z>6$ in the region where the z=6.629 arc lies, would produce multiple images as in the case observed at z=6.145, unless such images are so close to merge into a single spatially unresolved mildly elongated arc.
 It is exactly the case for the z=6.629 arclet discussed here: the absence of two distinct images (Figure~\ref{pano} and \ref{cut}) implies that the \lya\ arc straddles the critical line and is indeed the result of two spatially unresolved \lya~images, generated by a \lya~emitting region lying on the corresponding caustic.